google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 to the requirements in {{precertificates}}.

 Logs SHOULD limit the length of chain they will accept.
-The maximum chain length is specified in the log's metadata.
+The maximum chain length is specified as one of the log's parameters.

 The log SHALL allow retrieval of its list of accepted trust anchors (see
 {{get-anchors}}), each of which is a root or intermediate CA certificate.
 This